tfiers/sharp/README.md

 should be used instead of the local scheduler.

-`sharp` provides a wrapper script, `sharp scheduler start`, to configure and start the Luigi scheduling server as a background (daemon) process.
+`sharp` provides a wrapper script, `sharp scheduler start`, to configure and start a Luigi scheduling server as a background (daemon) process.
 It takes as argument the name of a new directory in which the server logs, task history database, and scheduler PID and state files will be stored:
 ```bash
 $ sharp scheduler start ~/luigi-scheduler